Updated: Apr 23

 MY STATEMENT TO FRIENDS THIS WEEK has been that I have not made any New Year’s resolutions.
 This is not entirely the truth.
 I have begun posting entries in my journal with commitments to better eating habits and healthier living.
-I need to stay healthy because I’ve got sons and grandkids that I want to see more of.
+I need to stay healthy because I’ve got sons and grand kids that I want to see.

 Adding a few years to my life has become increasingly important.

 For nearly a decade, I have been faithfully stepping out 5 to 6 days a week for a walk.
 Usually about forty-five minutes to an hour, at a nice clip.
 That is so helpful to my health and to my pant size.
 I will add this winter a five-minute routine of hand weights where I will firm up my shoulders and arms.
 This will be an add-on at the end of my walks performed in my private space where no one can watch me.

 This last month, OK, probably the last three months, I have partied too many nights and found too many cookies and artisan breads at every turn.
 These are bad habits that need to be broken.